 In 2004 she was invited to an internship with Tibet Information Office Australia (Tibetan government in exile) later serving as a personal aide and consultant to the then Dalai Lama’s Representative in Australia, NZ, South-East Asia between 2004-2010, and again from 2010-2014.

 In 2012, Karen completed a Masters in Peace and Conflict Studies from the University of Sydney while serving on the governing council of the Centre for Peace and Conflict Studies (Faculty of Social & Political Sciences) up until 2018.
-During this time she delivered special projects pertaining to refugee health and trauma recovery with Multicultural Health NSSCAHS and key stakeholders, including the Tibetan Community of NSW Inc. and Tibet Information Office.
+During this time she delivered special projects pertaining to refugee health and community development with Multicultural Health NSSCAHS and key stakeholders, including the Tibetan Community of NSW Inc. and Tibet Information Office.